These researchers can hack your phone with sound waves

 Did you hear that?
 Your phone could be hacked with sound waves.

-Researchers at the University of Michigan released a paper Tuesday (PDF) explaining how audio tones can send false readings to devices through the devices' accelerometers.
+PDF) explaining how audio tones can send false readings to devices through the devices' accelerometers.
 Accelerometers are those sensors in phones, fitness trackers, and tons of other tech toys that tell our devices where they are in space.
 Any device with an accelerometer could potentially be vulnerable to this kind of hacking attack.

 University of Michigan researcher Timothy Trippel said our devices rely on their sensors just like we rely on our ears, eyes and noses.
 Sending confusing information to those sensors can wreak havoc.